PFython/AWSOM/README.md

     import AWSOM
     AWSOM.ingest(from_device=True)
     ```
-2. Follow the (beautiful PySimpleGui) prompts to give your project a name and category/prefix, and point it to a template `.pproj` file to copy from.
+2. Follow the (beautiful PySimpleGui) prompts to give your project a name and category/prefix, and point it to a template `.prproj` file to copy from.

    ![](https://raw.githubusercontent.com/PFython/AWSOM/main/popup1.png)
    ![](https://raw.githubusercontent.com/PFython/AWSOM/main/popup2.png)
    ![](https://raw.githubusercontent.com/PFython/AWSOM/main/popup3.png)

 3. Go and have a cup of coffee, knowing that when you come back all the fiddly, non-creative, importy-draggy stuff will be done and you can get on with *actual* editing!
+   * New project Folder created on your main work hard drive.
+   * All media and metadata copied to subfolder `XDROOT`.
+   * All clips, thumbnails and XML files renamed to include the project name.
+   * MEDIAPRO.XML updated with new names.
+   * Your selected template .prproj file opened in Premiere Pro.
+   * Template file save with new project name to new folder.
+   * Rushes bin created if not already in the template.
+   * All clips imported into the Rushes bin.
+   * Rushes sequence created if not already in the template.
+   * All clips inserted in the Rushes sequence, all ready and waiting for you!

 ## 4. UNDER THE BONNET